The Dam Half and Dam Full courses are

 will love this!
 You’ll come out onto a gravel driveway where

-Aid Station 1 is.
+Aid Station 1 is located.
 If it hasn’t already, the fun is about to

 begin!